mpospisil/dotnet-runtime-windowsdesktop/Dockerfiles/README.md

 ### open command line in the container
 docker run -it mpospisil/dotnet-runtime-windowsdesktop:6.0.18-nanoserver-ltsc2022 cmd

+### Dockerfile.nano-kernel
+The docker file [Dockerfile.nano-kernel32](Dockerfile.nano-kernel32) creates a Windows Nanoserver image which has kernel32.dll.
+The dll kernel32.dll was taken from  [Windows Server Core 2022](https://hub.docker.com/_/microsoft-dotnet-runtime).
+It solves an issue of windows reverse forwaders - see a discussion  [Nano Server does not have kernel32.dll and advapi32.dl](https://stackoverflow.com/questions/33467943/running-asp-net-5-on-nano-server-throws-unable-to-load-dll-kernel32/33585300#33585300).
+The file 'kernel32.dll' is copied to 'C:\Windows\System32' during docker build and it overrides a light version ok kernel.32 which is located in 'C:\Windows\System32\forwarders' in the original Windows Nanoserver image.

+docker build -f Dockerfile.nano-kernel32 -t mpospisil/dotnet-runtime-windowsdesktop:6.0.18-nanoserver-kernel32-ltsc2022 .

+docker tag mpospisil/dotnet-runtime-windowsdesktop:6.0.18-nanoserver-kernel32-ltsc2022  docker.io/mpospisil/dotnet-runtime-windowsdesktop:6.0.18-nanoserver-ltsc2022

+docker push docker.io/mpospisil/dotnet-runtime-windowsdesktop:6.0.18-nanoserver-kernel32-ltsc2022

 ## NanoServer + Powershell
 Poweshell is installed in the container  in '/Program Files/powershell'